 We are who we eat, and unfortunately, as Singapore has gotten more affluent over time, we’ve piled on the calories without understanding that our bodies don’t need the excess.

 We go for high teas, regular restaurant meals and fast food, only because we think it’s the middle/high class lifestyle we should aspire to.
 We appreciate good tasting food, but we don’t measure their impact on our bodies.

 Like I said, it’s ok to enjoy good food while we are alive.

-I have compiled my writings on weight management into a free book called “Anyone Can Lose Weight”.
-Download it for free now.
+I have compiled my writings and learnings over three years on weight management into a e-book called “Anyone Can Lose Weight”.
+Buy it now.